MathildeJ/Fantasy_Bakes/README.md

 <a name="session"></a>
 #### Session behaviour

-We have quickly integrated Surfly in such a way that suits our needs, but there are other use cases that we still haven't covered.
+We have integrated Surfly to our satisfaction, but there are other use cases that we still haven't covered.
 In particular, when a client places an order during a session, we don't want the agent to be able to see their payment details or to click the 'Order' button for them.
 You can do this by using some of the built-in options provided with Surfly.

 To enable field masking (the follower will not see the leader's input), add the 'surfly_private' attribute to fields containing sensitive information: